Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Package the project into rpk
+- Package the project into rpk:

   Windows&reg;:
   ```